WilliamDanielQuinones/EVA_Microservice/README.md

 ## Using the microservice

+After setup is complete, you will have a url to use to talk to your car and an api key for security.

+The URL will look like: `https://{api_gateway_id}.execute-api.{aws_region}.amazonaws.com/tesla_api/Tesla_Microservice?vehicleName={name}&route={command}`

+With the `x-api-key` header property and the value being the API key set by API Gateway.

+You can find the possible `route` variable options in handler.js

 ### Initial set up

 In order to use this microservice, you need to have an AWS account with permissions to create resources in Lambda, SSM, KMS, and API Gateway.
 You also need to have the AWS CLI installed and properly configured to your account, as well Terraform downloaded and properly set in your system's PATH.
 Links to setup these services if you don't have them already can be found at the bottom of this README.